Sreetama1230/ProfilePages/README.md

-Understood One to Many Relationship between the entities Create user with profile
+Understood One to One Relationship between the entities Create user with profile
 POST http://localhost:8080/users
 ```